Boxelder Bug (Boisea trivittas) Identification

 Boxelders will cause major damage to landscaping around residential and commercial buildings.
 When they enter a building, they aren’t known for damaging structures.
 The main concern when they enter a structure is that they can be present in numbers ranging in the 1000s.
 It should be noted that this type of bug doesn’t reproduce in the structures it infests.
 Boxelders aren’t known to bite humans or animals, but their infestation can cause odors on draperies, linens and other surfaces from their fecal matter.
 When the Boxelder bug is crushed, it omits a foul-smelling odor.

 Once Boxelders have invaded your home, complete service is recommended.
 This type of insect is very difficult to remove from buildings once it gains access.
 Insecticides and maintenance/repair of any openings in a structure must be used.

 Boxelder Bug infestations can be difficult to deal with when they occur.
 It is best to seek professional help when dealing with this type of insect.
-SEE Pest and Lawn Solutions will resolve both indoor and outdoor issues with Boxelder Bugs.
+SEE Pest Control will resolve both indoor and outdoor issues with Boxelder Bugs.
 With friendly, prompt service, our experienced technicians will ensure you get professional care, gain peace of mind and SEE lasting results.
 For more information on Boxelder Bugs or to schedule an appointment, call us today at 610-287-9804.